Four Basic Principles for Systematizing SaaS Customer Success

 If you wait for a customer to contact your company, it’s support—the opposite of success.
 And support issues are like cockroaches.
-An investment in success means sharing learnings across departments and changing actions based on building a stronger relationship with customers.
+An investment in saas customer success means sharing learnings across departments and changing actions based on building a stronger relationship with customers.

 Continually work toward getting the experience right up front, rather than reacting to a comment or complaint after the fact.